Technician reviews imaging on a computer screen.

 Some exams and experiences may require the student to be rotated to other locations not associated with their primary location as the students must have the experience on exams to meet the requirements from the ARRT

-Must meet a certain minimum number of exams successfully verified by an ARRT registered NM technologist
+Must meet a certain minimum number of exams successfully verified by an ARRT or NMTCB credentialed nuclear medicine technologist.

 Depending on the semester, the students will perform 20-30 hours of clinicals per week